ahumoe/dragonfly-commands/README.md

 - Find your python directory.
 Go to file "C:\Python27\Lib\site-packages\dragonfly-0.6.6b1-py2.7.egg\dragonfly\__init__.py".
 In line 37, add `RuleWrap` to the list of imports.

+- Clone this repository.
+- Open "Configure NatLink via GUI".
+Click "Enable" under UserDirectory, and find the folder with this repository.
+- Open Dragon NaturallySpeaking, a box with the title "Messages from NatLink" should pop up.
+- In Dragon, under "Now listening for...", choose "Commands".

+Note that NatLink must be opened before the Dragon software.

 My setup:
 - Windows 8.1 x64
 - ActivePython-2.7.10.12-win32-x86